What is the MBTI? The Myers-Briggs Type Indicator is a personality assessment tool. It is used for self-improvement and HR purposes mostly.

 The MBTI measures…

-- 4 different approaches to gathering information (known as perceiving functions).
 What does your brain think is important when you look around?
 People don’t pick up on the same things.
-Again, the 4 perceiving functions are an answer to what you prefer to see.
+Again, the 4 perceiving functions answer that.

 Everyone is able to use all the different processes of thinking mentioned above.
-However, we have our 4 favorite ones, in a certain order.
-Determining which approaches we prefer to use and in what order makes us a certain “personality type”.
+However, it is our 4 favorite ones that make us a certain MBTI personality type.

 The MBTI doesn't tell you who you are

 In other words, the MBTI does not determine your personality per se.
-A.k.a. it doesn’t assess your identity; if you are “kind, smart, respectful, or petty”; or again what you like, what you are thinking, what your culture is, what you can or cannot do in life.
-It describes thinking processes you use in your everyday life.
+It doesn’t assess your identity; whether you are “kind, smart, respectful, or petty, evil and mean”.
+The MBTI cannot assess what you like, your political stance, your culture, or even what you can or cannot do in life.
+It describes thinking processes you use every day.

 The thinking processes described are based on C.G.
-Jung’s theory on psychological types, which belongs to the field of analytical psychology.
+Jung’s theory on psychological types in the field of analytical psychology.
 People who use the MBTI without any knowledge of analytical psychology will struggle to understand how the MBTI truly works.

-Many criticisms of the MBTI come from people who don’t know that the MBTI is to be used with certain background knowledge.
+Many criticisms of the MBTI come from people who don’t know that the use of the MBTI requires background knowledge.

 What is the MBTI used for?

-The MBTI enables you to understand yourself better.
-It put words on how your mind works.
-You can use this information for self-improvement and better self-care.
-Also, having a better understanding of oneself and how others function can highly improve your communication with the outside world.
+The MBTI allows you to understand yourself and others better.
+It put words on how our brains function.
+You can use this information for self-improvement and for better self-care.
+It can highly improve your communication with the outside world.